 "The profile collects information about where visitors are coming from, how long they stay, what they buy, how much they spend, and what they like to do when they visit."

 One way to learn more about travelers' expectations is through a visitor profile.
 "A visitor profile identifies visitor characteristics in detail.
-With this information, communities can target tourism marketing more effectively and efficiently," says Cynthia Messer, Director of the UMN Tourism Center, an Extension Center focused on the needs of the tourism industry and community tourism initiatives.
+With this information, communities can target tourism marketing more effectively and efficiently," says Cynthia Messer, former director of the UMN Tourism Center, an Extension Center focused on the needs of the tourism industry and community tourism initiatives.
 "The profile collects information about where visitors are coming from, how long they stay, what they buy, how much they spend, and what they like to do when they visit."

 How a visitor profile works